jeneiss/adapt-pageHeader/README.md

 # adapt-pageHeader

-**pageHeader** is a *presentation component* that can be used at the top of a page to .
+**pageHeader** is a *presentation component* that can be used at the top of a page to provide page header functionality (text and image or background image).

 ### When to use
 Use **pageHeader** in place of the built-in theme page header functionallity for both the Framework and the Authoring Tool.
-Use with the built-in v5 custom class 'hide-page-header'.
+Use with the built-in v5 theme class 'hide-page-header'.

 ## Settings Overview